 1. Clean Your Carpets

-Boost the cleaning power of your carpet cleaning machine by adding a 1/2 cup of borax per gallon of water to the reservoir.
+Boost the cleaning power of your carpet cleaner machine by adding a 1/2 cup of borax per gallon of water to the reservoir.
 You can also make a DIY carpet stain remover spray with borax.

 2. Feed Fruit Trees

 Sprinkle a cup of borax around a full-sized apple tree (or a couple of tablespoons around a young tree) every 3-4 years.
 This adds the trace mineral boron to the soil, which fruit trees need for good cell wall growth and for fruit and seed development.

 3. Make Laundry Detergent

 Borax is one of the main ingredients in the recipe for my favorite homemade laundry detergent.
 Because it produces a basic solution in water, borax helps to boost the effectiveness of the other cleaning ingredients in the detergent.

 4. Deter Pests

 Keep roaches, water bugs, and ants away by sprinkling equal parts borax and sugar anywhere you suspect they may be entering your home.
 Sweep the mixture into cracks around floors and windows where pests can get in, but don’t put it anywhere where pets may be exposed to it.

 5. Preserve Flowers

 One of my favorite ways to use borax is to preserve fresh flowers, because it helps removes moisture from the flowers while preserving their color and appearance.
 Just mix borax with twice as much cornmeal, then sprinkle a handful of the mixture into the bottom of a box.
 Place your flower(s) in the box, then sprinkle more of the borax and cornmeal mixture over the top.
 Cover the box and let it sit for about two weeks until the flowers are dry.

 6. Kill Weeds

 Use a sprinkle of borax to kill weeds that come up through the cracks in your walkways.
 (That’s why borax should be kept away from most plants, because it makes a rather effective herbicide!)

 7. Dissolve Sticky Messes

 Get rid of sticky adhesive residue or messes, combine 2 parts borax and 1 part water.
 Rub the mixture onto the mess until the adhesive dissolves, then rinse clean.